 Once you've identified common ragwort in an area where it needs to be controlled, you'll need to remove it safely to prevent further spread.

 Ragwort is biennial and its seeds lie dormant within the ground.
 This means removal methods may have to be used annually until the weed is brought under control.
 A combination of different removal methods may be needed, along with good pasture management.

-It’s vital that dead ragwort is removed from the ﬁeld - once it has wilted and dried it becomes more palatable to horses but is still just as toxic.
+It’s vital that dead/pulled ragwort is removed from the ﬁeld - once it has wilted and dried it becomes more palatable to horses but is still just as toxic.
 It’s advisable to wear gloves when handling the plants.